alanspike/personalizedImageAesthetics/README.md

 The FLICKR-AES_image_labeled_by_each_worker.csv saves the images labeled by each worker.
 FLICKR-AES_image_score.txt saves the weighted average score for each image.

+All the images are under Creative Commons license.
+The datasets are for research purpose only.

 ### Model

 The structure of the generic model is provided.